solojazz/ipodMuos/README.md

 ### Installing

-1. Download the latest from [releases](releases)
+1. Download the latest version from [releases](releases)
-3. Copy `iPod.muxthm` to either of the following locations:
+2. Copy `iPod.muxthm` to either of the following locations:
    * SD1/Archive
    * SD2/Archive
-4. Install the theme via Archive Manager
+3. Install the theme via Archive Manager

 ## Proposed enhancements
 Some requests suggested by the community: